HaikuTeam/animator/QA.md

-When naming a project, if I choose a project name that already exists I am blocked with an error Creating a new project immediately opens it for editing I can resize the window and the flex layout works correctly My computer's fan doesn't spin up just from looking at this page The thumbnails all animate smoothly when hovered
-I can't create a project with a blank name
+When naming a project, if I choose a project name that already exists I am blocked with an error Creating a new project immediately opens it for editing I can resize the window and the flex layout works correctly I can't create a project with a blank name
 The above works with project names longer than 20 characters The above works with projects with more than one asset from the primary Sketch file on stage